Size-consistency and orbital-invariance issues revealed by VQE-UCCSD calculations with the FMO scheme

-Table~\ref{tab:table3} summarizes the results for the (FH)$ {}_2 $-H$ {}_2 $O correlation energies.
+TABLE~\ref{tab:table3} summarizes the results for the (FH)$ {}_2 $-H$ {}_2 $O correlation energies.
+The number of function evaluations in the VQE-UCCSD optimization is given in TABLE S2 in Supplementary Materials.
 A checkpoint here is whether the equivalence symmetries (monomers ``2'' and ``3'' / dimers ``21'' and ``31'') are satisfied, and the usual MP2, CCSD, CCSD(T), and CAS-CI results all satisfy this requirement.
 The trend of the correlation energies by these methods is the same as in (FH)$ {}_3 $.
-On the other hand, the UCCSD results (of both COBYLA and Powell) unfortunately do not satisfy symmetry, as the difference is seen to five decimal places for monomers and three decimal places for dimers.
+On the other hand, the UCCSD results (of both COBYLA and Powell) unfortunately do not satisfy symmetry, as the difference is seen to five decimal places for monomers and three decimal places (in the order of kcal mol$^{-1}$) for dimers.
 From a chemical precision point of view, it seems problematic that the effect is seen to three decimal places.
 Furthermore, this issue of broken equivalence should be kept in mind not only for FMO, but for all approaches of fragmentation-oriented methods~\cite{Gordon-2011, Collins-2015, Raghavachari-2015}.
 This problem of VQE-UCCSD is related to the Trotter error and is discussed in the next section.

+The effect of orbital localization on the UCCSD correlation energy is remarkable in the (FH)$_2$-H$_2$O system.
+In the UCCSD:PW calculations the sum of correlation energies improved about 0.005256 Hartree (3.2982 kcal mol$^{-1}$) by the orbital localization, and deviation from the CAS-CI correlation energy is 1.29 kcal mol$^{-1}$.
+Note that orbital localization also improves the orbital-invariance condition.
+By using the LMOs, the difference in correlation energy between ``21'' and ``31'' is reduced to 0.039 kcal mol$^{-1}$.
+These results exemplify the importance of using LMOs in the combination of FMO and VQE-UCCSD approaches.